-I think I’m suffering from brain overload; not that I’m trying to defeat the object of learning.
+I think I’m suffering from brain overload, not that I’m trying to defeat the object of learning.
 I just decided to quantify in this article how much storing data on a cloud server affects us.
-It’s no small thing I’ve discovered, and shouldn’t be taken lightly.
-Here at Atlantic we are operating at always increasing our upper limits of capability, redundant internet service and backbone connections, to make sure that we can provide optimum services in the event of peak loads.
-Here’s 3 articles that allow you to grasp the unseen efforts of data management:
+It’s no small thing I’ve discovered, and it shouldn’t be taken lightly.
+Here at Atlantic, we are operating at always increasing our upper limits of capability, redundant internet service, and backbone connections to make sure that we can provide optimum services in the event of peak loads.
+Here are 3 articles that allow you to grasp the unseen efforts of data management:

 From www.datacenterknowledge.com – 1 month ago

 As more enterprises put their internal servers under scrutiny, they are noticing that legacy enterprise data centers are becoming increasingly ineffective, writes Kevin Dean of Interxion.

 IDC predicts that the total number of U.S. data centers will fall from 2.94 million in 2012 to 2.89 million in 2016.
 However, while new data center facilities themselves may be on the decline, the data they house certainly isn’t, given that 2.5 quintillion bytes of data are created every day, with fewer facilities to house them.
 This implies that for hosting companies, data management is becoming rather like NASA; failure is not an option.
 At Atlantic, we benefit from being able to service cloud facilities from our data centers as well as colocation communities, thereby strengthening our overall service to businesses.

 From thetbleconomy.com – 2 hours ago

 Storing video and other files more intelligently reduces the demand on servers in a data center.
 New research suggests that data centers could significantly cut their electricity usage simply by st…

 Juliana Payson‘s insight: